MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 1. Select **Next** until you reach the **Confirmation** section.
 Select the **Restart the destination server automatically if required** checkbox.
 1. Select **Install**.
-1. After installation of the features finishes, return to the Server Manager dashboard.
+1. After installation of the features finishes, return to the **Server Manager** dashboard.
 1. Select the new **AD DS** option on the left pane.
 1. Select the **More** link on the yellow warning bar.

     :::image type="content" source="./media/availability-group-manually-configure-prerequisites-tutorial-single-subnet/24-ad-ds-more.png" alt-text="Screenshot of a message about configuring a DNS server on the Server Manager dashboard.":::

 1. In the **Action** column of the **All Server Task Details** dialog, select **Promote this server to a domain controller**.
-1. In the Active Directory Domain Services Configuration Wizard, use the following values:
+1. In the **Active Directory Domain Services Configuration Wizard**, use the following values:

     | **Page** | Setting |
     | --- | --- |